Base URLhttps://api.sigill.ai

 POST/seal/signJWT / API key

-Seal any file.
+Seal a file by uploading it.
 Accepts multipart/form-data.
-File type is detected server-side from magic bytes — PDFs produce a PAdES-signed PDF (application/pdf); all other files produce a detached CAdES .p7s (application/pkcs7-signature).
-An RFC 3161 timestamp is embedded in every seal automatically.
+File type is detected server-side from magic bytes — PDFs produce a PAdES-signed PDF (application/pdf); other files produce a detached CAdES .p7s (application/pkcs7-signature).
+For non-PDF CAdES, pqc: true adds an ML-DSA-87 signer in the same CMS.
+For non-PDF files where privacy matters, prefer POST /seal/sign-hash instead — it never receives the file content.

 Form fields